 Completely rewiring the kitchen can take up 25 percent or more of your budget.
 If your existing system is safe and can carry the current load, consider whether or not you really need big, power-sucking appliances like double ovens, super-sized electric ranges, and ancillary appliances like trash compactors.

 It's not that permits cost a lot of money.
 Rather, anything that requires a permit is a signal that this job has ratcheted up your costs.
 Plumbing, electrical, and changing exterior walls all involve permits.

 You should not avoid permitting where permitting is necessary.
 Instead, scale down your remodel to the point where permits are not required.

-For example, in my area, a permit is not needed to lay a tile floor (not would it be necessary in most areas).
-But adding radiant heat below the tile triggers permitting.
-It's like the domino effect.
-Unless you are a confident amateur electrician--properly certified by your jurisdiction to perform amateur repairs--adding radiant heat usually triggers the need for an actual, licensed electrician. .
+For example, in some areas, a permit is not needed to lay a tile floor.
+However, adding radiant heat below the tile triggers permitting, creating a domino effect.
+Unless you are a confident amateur electrician–properly certified by your jurisdiction to perform amateur repairs–adding radiant heat usually requires an actual, licensed electrician.